-- Add to this the delay in actually getting to court for the first day which is usually about two months and
+- Add to this the delay in actually getting to court – many months or years.

-- During that time you will be unable to move forward with your life with certainty and relationships will be damaged, both with children and the other parent and extended family.
+- During that time you will be unable to move forward with your life with certainty, relationships will be damaged, both with children and the other parent and extended family.

 So now consider mediation and family dispute resolution as a sensible option that will be positive in all respects, even if the mediation fails to resolve all of your differences.

 My costs are based on fixed fees set out in the following link to the FEE SCHEDULE.
 I can also be engaged to mediate on a flexible hourly basis, usually commencing with a minimum of two hours.